RedTurtle/rt.purge/README.txt

 Enable the purgin putting to "True" the "*Enable purging*" option, then be sure of what you must fill in the "*Caching proxies*" or "*Domains*" sections.

-Caching proxies is the most important option.
-Fill it with the URL to the Varnish instance, with the port.
+Caching proxies is the most important option: fill it with the URL to the Varnish instance, with the port.
 Example::

     http://localhost:8888

 Varnish must be configured to take connections from Zope instance.

+Note also that if you are using the "*Send PURGE requests with virtual hosting paths*" option, you must send purge commands from an URL that is using a virtual hosting itself.

 Automatically purge contents
 ----------------------------